lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 This tutorial provides an introduction to streaming data applications using Kafka with Akka Streams and Kafka Streams.
 Hence, the tutorial helps you compare and contrast these streaming libraries for your own use.

-We describe how to build and run the applications.
-Then we discuss their designs.
+We describe first describe how to build and run the applications.
+Then we will discuss their designs.

 # Prerequisites